Herushan/Pinecil_LED_Ring/README.md

 Calculate your resistor based on the LED you choose and the power source form the Pinecil you decide to use as well.

 Recommend a header for the power and ground or you can solder sold strand wire preferrably to the holes and to the iron.
+Will update to SPI controlled lights when a known SPI connection is possible.

 The info on size of board according to Oshpark is: 2 layer board of 0.84 x 0.67 inches (21.2 x 17.1 mm)